 Listing NGR: SJ9221077242

 1901.
-If this house was also the Vicarage then the occupiers were Clergyman Mosley Leyland Batlie or Baylis aged thirty one from Worcester and wife Mary Frances twenty five from Warrington along with one servant
+If this house was also the Vicarage then the occupiers were Clergyman Mosley Leyland Batlie or Baylis aged thirty one from Worcester and wife Mary Frances aged twenty five from Warrington along with one servant

 1918.
 Charles Henry Haigh was living at Orchard House.
 However, listed on Bollington Photos Archives is a photograph of James and Bessie Barnshaw saying they lived there in 1918

 1923 William Lawrence Balls (below) 1882-1960 lived at Orchard House for three years, he was a Doctor Of Science.
 Awarded CBE 1934.
-He was given Honorary Fellowship of the Textile Institute in 1943 and appointed Companion of the Order of St Michael and St George (CMG) in 1944.
+He was given an Honorary Fellowship of the Textile Institute in 1943 and appointed Companion of the Order of St Michael and St George (CMG) in 1944.
 He was also awarded an Honorary Doctorate in 1953.

 Below is an extract from Royal Society Publishing, click on images to enlarge.